arista-channel/acws/docs/b_wireless/b01_lab.md

     If you are viewing this guide as a MkDocs site, simply right click the image below and `Save Image As` to your Desktop.

-!!! info ":fontawesome-solid-file-pdf: PDF Emailed Floor Plan"

-    If you are viewing this as a PDF, check the email you received as part of this Arista Test Drive session.
-You will find an image attached to the email to use as a floor plan.
-Save that image to your computer
+!!! info ":fontawesome-solid-laptop-code: Use your favorite snip program"

+    On your Mac, `Command+Shitt+5` and snip the image here and save that image to your computer.
+    On Windows, use your favorite snip program to capture the image below and save it to your computer.

 ![Campus Studio](./assets/images/b01/config/office.png)